Bioconductor/IntermediateR/README.md

-# Intermediate R Software Development
+# Workshop: Intermediate R Software Development

 This is a series of meetings to enhance our understanding of R as a programming language, and to connect with other people interested in R software development.
 It is open to members of the Roswell Park and SUNY at Buffalo communities.
+It is suitable for people who already know R, and are eager to develop a deeper understanding of the language and 'best practices' when tackling larger projects.

-There are six sessions, participants are expected to participate in all sessions.
+There are six sessions.
+Participants are expected to attend all sessions.
 All sessions are 4-6 pm in the Gaylord Cary Meeting Room, Research Studies Center, Roswell Park.

 [REGISTER for the course][1]